nakakq/AudioPitchEstimatorForUnity/README.md

 ## Algorithm

-This code implements a modified version of SRH (Summation of Residual Harmonics) [1].
+This package implements a modified version of SRH (Summation of Residual Harmonics) [1], a spectrum-based pitch estimation algorithm.

-Please see the paper [1] and [Assets/AudioPitchEstimator.cs](./Assets/AudioPitchEstimator.cs) for details.
+Please see the original paper [1] and [AudioPitchEstimator.cs](./Assets/AudioPitchEstimator.cs) for details.

 ## License